angular-gantt/angular-gantt/README.md

 ### <a name="momentjs"></a> MomentJS

-angular-gantt use [angular-moment], an angularJS wrapper for [momentJS].
+angular-gantt use [angular-moment](https://github.com/urish/angular-moment), an angularJS wrapper for [momentJS](http://momentjs.com/).
 For any features related to date, like date formats, week numbering, custom calendars and timezone support, please review those projects documentations.